-• The cell phone will be held in the office until a parent, or designee can pick up the phone.
-The student will lose the privilege of having a cell phone during the school day.
-If a parent feels the need to send a student to school with a cell phone, it will need to be turned in to the office every day for the remainder of the year.
+- The cell phone will be confiscated and turned into the office.
+In addition, a referral will be written. - The cell phone will be held in the office until a parent, or adult designee can pick up the phone. - The student will be assigned a lunch detention and will lose the privilege of having a cell phone during the school day.
+If a parent feels the need to send a student to school with a cell phone, it will need to be turned into the office every day for the remainder of the year.